Grouloo/shulk/documentation/src/pages/articles/if-vs-match.md

+---
+layout: ../../components/Segment.astro
+---

 # If vs match

+Conditions are essential in programming, but sometimes if/else get a little bit difficult to read.

+Shulk's match function allows to write more declarative code when handling multiple execution routes.

 Let's make a function that takes an UV index (0..+11) and returns a string representing a risk.